xAirx/ReactNative-RestaurantAppProject/README.md

         Via Userpanel able to update a submitted comment and delete a submitted comment.

-        Admin allowed / able to be able to GET all the registered users' information from the database
+        ONLY Admin allowed to GET all the registered users' information from the database

-        Admin allowed / able to upload files, such as images when creating new dishes.
+        ONLY Admin allowed / able to upload files, such as images when creating new dishes.

-        Admin allowed / able to flag dishes as featured or not.
+        ONLY Admin allowed / able to flag dishes as featured or not.

-        Admin allowed / able to flag leaders as featured for the frontpage
+        ONLY  Admin allowed / able to flag leaders as featured for the frontpage